A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Discussion

 It is also important to note that in all non-rotating PPI models the star collapses into a black hole, and none of these models reach the luminosity of SLSNe unless the initial star was rotating rapidly enough to create a magnetar \citep{Woosley2017}.
 Indeed, \citet{Nicholl2015a} estimated that to power the observed long-lived SLSNe via CSM interaction, densities $\rho_{\rm{CSM}} \gtrsim 10^{-12} \rm{g cm}^{-3}$ and masses comparable to the ejected $M_{\rm ej}$ are probably needed.
 This is much higher than our inferred density and CSM mass for SN2019szu, and so it is not clear that this event can be solely powered by CSM interaction.
-We also note that there are lots of uncertainties associated with the final stages of massive star evolution, and so other unknown scenarios involving eruptive mass loss from stripped stars could provide an alternative explanation for SN2019szu.
+PPI SN models reach peak luminosities of $3 \times 10^{43}$\,erg\,s$^{-1}$ from collisions with PPI shells \citep{Sukhbold2016, Woosley2017}.
+Comparing this to the bolometric light curve of SN2019szu, this extreme would result in only a maximum of a 10\% contribution at peak.
+If sustained at late times, this would have a more pronounced effect but falls within the error bars of the bolometric luminosity measured.